* S&P 500 Q3 profit growth slower than Q2, Q1-Reuters data

-GE shares sank 4 percent after the conglomerate named a new CFO and said it gave activist investment firm Trian Fund Management a board seat.
+GE shares sank more than 4 percent and was the top drag on the S&P after the conglomerate named a new CFO said it gave activist investment firm Trian Fund Management a board seat.

-Tesla fell 3.3 percent after pushing back the unveiling of its big rig truck to mid-November.
+Tesla fell 2.51 percent after pushing back the unveiling of the big rig truck to mid-November.

-Viacom slipped 6.2 percent after Citigroup downgraded the stock to "sell", citing risks that pay-TV firms would stop carrying its channels.
+Viacom slipped 5.75 percent after Citigroup downgraded the stock to "sell", citing risks that pay TV firms would stop carrying its channels.